nterreri/thesis/report/chapter2.md

 ## Conclusion

 This concludes the preliminary investigation section of the report.
+This chapter covered similar existing technologies and background reading into the solution domain.